Roland Levinsky

 Professor Roland Levinsky (16 October 1943 – 1 January 2007) was an academic researcher in biomedicine and a university senior manager.
 His last post, which he held at the time of his death, was as vice-chancellor of the University of Plymouth in the United Kingdom.

 Personal life

-He was born on 16 October 1943 in Bloemfontein, South Africa, to Jewish parents.
+Levinsky was born on 16 October 1943 in Bloemfontein, South Africa, to Jewish parents.
 His father emigrated from the Lithuania/Poland area to South Africa to escape persecution; many of his relatives died in Nazi-German death camps.
-Professor Levinsky noted that "Father was a communist and we had our fair share of police raids."
+Levinsky noted that "Father was a communist and we had our fair share of police raids."

 Career

 Levinsky's initial specialisation was as a paediatrician, and he became a world leader in research on immunodeficiency diseases.
 He worked for several years at Great Ormond Street Hospital in London where he performed Britain's first successful bone marrow transplant.
 Subsequently, from 1990, he served as dean and director of research at the Institute of Child Health of University College, London, and from 1999 until he moved to Plymouth.
+In 1998, he was an inaugural Fellow of the Academy of Medical Sciences.